Gellybean/Gellybean/MathfinderBot.md

 - Ability to turn formulae into buttons which you can call in rows and grids for easy access.
 - Basic inventory management.
 - Tools for DMs, including the ability to evaluate character sheets, secrets rolls, initiative tracking.
-- Makes your pathfinder experience more convoluted than ever!
+- Making your pathfinder experience more convoluted than ever!

 There are many help options built into the bot using the `/mf-help` command.
 These include examples on how to use particular commands.
 I will do my best to update both the documents located here and on the bot.